BirjuVachhani/adaptive_theme/README.md

   ),
 )
 ```
-Notice that I passed the retrieved theme mode to my material app so that I can use it while initializing the default theme.
-This helps avoiding theme change flickering on app startup.
+Notice that I passed the retrieved theme mode to my material app so that I can use it while
+initializing the default theme.
+This helps to avoid theme change flickering on app startup.

 ## Listen to the theme mode changes

-You can listen to the changes in the theme mode via a `ValueNotifier`.
-This can be useful when designing theme settings screen or developing ui to show theme status.
+You can listen to the changes in the theme mode via a ValueNotifier.
+This can be useful when
+designing a theme settings screen or developing UI to show theme status.

 ```dart
 AdaptiveTheme.of(context).modeChangeNotifier.addListener(() {